What Can I Expect From a Pet Hedgehog?

 Cats and dogs are usually fine with hedgehogs.
 They mostly ignore them.
 This is probably due to the fact that they realize they are not worth the trouble to try to eat.
 A couple of quills in the face will probably be enough to deter them.
 If you have a dog with strong hunting instincts though, you will probably want to keep your dog away from your hedgehog to prevent any injuries.

 Expect to spot clean your hedgehogs cage at least twice per week.
-The cage itself will need to be thoroughly cleaned 2 to 4 times per month depending on how much spot cleaning you chooise to do.
+The cage itself will need to be thoroughly cleaned 2 to 4 times per month depending on how much spot cleaning you choose to do.
+If you choose not to spot clean the cage, you will need to fully clean it out weekly.
 Hedgehog droppings are similar to a cat.
-If you are lucky, you can litter train your hedgehog.
-Many hedgehogs choose to use their wheels as the litter box.
-In this case, expect to be cleaning the wheel every couple of days.

 Hedgehogs do not take up much space and are not smelly (as long as the cage is cleaned properly) and they are a quiet pet.
 They can be the perfect option for people in apartments.
 Just don’t expect your hedgehog to be like a dog or cat.
 They are pretty indifferent and can take a little time to warm up to you.
 But, who can resist the cuteness? :)